-Cheyenne MSA Economic Indicators
+Cheyenne MSA Economic Indicators WYOGOV

-ECONOMIC ANALYSIS DIVISION • NOVEMBER 2021
+ECONOMIC ANALYSIS DIVISION • NOVEMBER 2022

-▶ Figure 1: Cheyenne Economic Health Index as of September 2021
+▶ Figure 1: Cheyenne Economic Health Index as of September 2022

-- → SUMMARY: The Cheyenne Economic Health Index (ChEHI) reported a value of 108.1 in September 2021 (see Figure 1).
-This value was slightly higher than the September 2020 value of 108.0 and higher than the September 2019 value of 105.9.
-Because of the relatively small mining sector, the Laramie County economy has recovered faster from the covid-19 pandemic than the state as a whole. - ▶ NOTE: The Cheyenne Economic Health Index combines four county-level economic indicators into one number in order to sum up the current economic conditions in Laramie County.
+➡ SUMMARY: The Cheyenne Economic Health Index (ChEHI) reported a value of 106.8 in September 2022 (see Figure 1).
+This value was lower than the September 2021 value of 107.4.

+➡ NOTE: The Cheyenne Economic Health Index combines four county-level economic indicators into one number in order to sum up the current economic conditions in Laramie County.
 The four economic indicators are (1) the monthly unemployment rate, (2) monthly total non-farm employment, (3) monthly sales and use (s&u) tax collections, and (4) the monthly median home sales price.
 All data used in the ChEHI are seasonally adjusted.
 Additionally, sales and use tax collection and home prices are inflation adjusted.